 If you regularly practice with a metronome, it will give your speed abilities a massive boost.

-The program I personally use to work on my speed on guitar is Guitar Pro.
+The program I personally use to work on my speed on guitar is Guitar Pro (link to my review of version 8).

 In Guitar Pro, you can take a section of a song (eg: a solo or fast part) and use the built-in speed trainer to gradually build up the speed.